 - The Commission must consider whether failure to comply with the Quality Standards has placed or may place the safety, health or well-being of a consumer at serious risk.

-- Serious risk may be in respect of an individual consumer(s), previous consumers or a class of consumers.
+- Serious risk may relate to an individual consumer(s), previous consumers or a class of consumers;

-- An approved provider has an opportunity to respond to a notification of serious risk prior to a decision being made.
+- A provider has an opportunity to respond to a notification of serious risk prior to a decision being made;

-- There is no further statutory decision that finds that there is no serious risk or that serious risk to consumers has been revised or resolved.
+- There is no further statutory decision that finds that there is no serious risk or that serious risk to consumers has been revised or resolved; and

 - The Department of Health is notified when a serious risk decision is made.